Pentiox/QoL/README.md

-# qol
+# The Quests of Life
-The Quests of Life Deserve Better Than a To-Do List App
+...deserve better than a to-do list app.